chevere/docs/library/parameter.md

 ## Union Parameter

-Use function `unionp` to create a parameter of type `UnionParameterInterface`.
+Use function `unionp` to create a parameter implementing `UnionParameterInterface`.
 An union parameter works similar to PHP's union type as it enables to validate an argument against multiple types.

 ```php
 use function Chevere\Parameter\unionp;